kubernetes/community/keps/sig-node/0024-20180730-make-cpu-manager-respect-isolcpus.md

 "Isolcpus" is a boot-time Linux kernel parameter, which can be used to isolate CPU cores from the generic Linux scheduler.
 This kernel setting is routinely used within the Linux community to manually isolate, and then assign CPUs to specialized workloads.
 The CPU Manager implemented within kubelet currently ignores this kernel setting when creating cpusets for Pods.
-This KEP proposes that CPU Manager should respect the aformentioned kernel setting when assigning Pods to cpusets.
+This KEP proposes that CPU Manager should respect the aforementioned kernel setting when assigning Pods to cpusets.
 The manager should behave the same irrespective of its configured management policy.
 Inter-working with the isolcpus kernel parameter should be a node-wide, policy-agnostic setting.

 ## Motivation